 We acquire most of the drug substances and drug products for our product candidates from single sources.
 The drug substance and drug product for burosumab are made by KHK pursuant to our license and collaboration agreement with KHK.
-The drug substance and drug product for rhGUS are manufactured by Rentschler Biotechnologie GmbH under a development and clinical supply agreement and accompanying purchase orders.
+The drug substance and drug product for vestronidase alfa are manufactured by Rentschler Biotechnologie GmbH under a development and clinical supply agreement and accompanying purchase orders.
 The pharmaceutical-grade drug substance for UX007 is manufactured by IOI Oleo GmbH, or IOI Oleo, pursuant to our supply agreement with IOI Oleo, and the drug product for UX007 is prepared by Haupt Pharma AG and CPM pursuant to purchase orders.
-The drug substance for Ace-ER is manufactured by Sanyo Fine Co., Ltd. under our license agreement and accompanying purchase orders with Nobelpharma Co., Ltd. and under our clinical supply agreement with Evonik Corporation, and the drug product for Ace-ER is manufactured by Alcami pursuant to our license agreement and accompanying purchase orders with Alcami.
 We have not currently secured any other suppliers for the drug substance or drug product of our product candidates and, although we believe that there are alternate sources of supply that could satisfy our clinical and commercial requirements, we cannot provide assurance that identifying alternate sources and establishing relationships with such sources would not result in significant delay in the development of our product candidates.
-Additionally, we may not be able to enter into supply arrangements with a different third-party on less favorable terms than we have with our current suppliers could have a material adverse impact upon on our business.
+Additionally, we may not be able to enter into supply arrangements with alternative suppliers on commercially reasonable terms or at all.
+A delay in the development of our product candidates or having to enter into a new agreement with a different third-party on less favorable terms than we have with our current suppliers could have a material adverse impact upon on our business.